-Johannesburg, July 24: Cricket South Africa (CSA) president Chris Nenzani said that his board has addressed all the issues on the appointment of Haroon Lorgat as its chief executive with the Board of Control for Cricket in India (BCCI).
+Johannesburg, July 24 (IANS) Cricket South Africa (CSA) president Chris Nenzani said that his board has addressed all the issues on the appointment of Haroon Lorgat as its chief executive with the Board of Control for Cricket in India (BCCI).

 BCCI was a major obstacle in Lorgat's appointment as the CSA chief executive and threatened to pull out of the forthcoming series against in South Africa.

 "We went to India and talked to the BCCI and they raised their concerns about Haroon.
 We told them that we wouldn't undermine their concerns but that we would take decision based on the interests of CSA.
 We have a long history of friendship and a good relationship with the BCCI and we don't believe this appointment will jeopardise that," Nenzani was quoted as saying by The Citizen.